 - Very easy - the marinade is simple to put together then just combine it with the chicken to let it work its magic.
-While the chicken marinates you can make some jalapeno poppers for an appetizer or make some potato salad for a side.
+While the chicken marinates you can make some jalapeno poppers or smoked shotgun shells for an appetizer or make some potato salad for a side.

 Ingredients you will need

 Here is a quick snapshot of the ingredients you'll need for this recipe.
 Scroll to the recipe card where you will find the exact measurements.